venus-guangjian/SICA_OpenMMSec/README.md

 OpenMMSec is released under the Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0) license.
 Access to the dataset is granted exclusively to researchers from educational institutes and non-profit organizations.

-You can download it via Baidu Netdisk: https://pan.baidu.com/s/1NYB7obv_1G-ECRvOA4zBeA?pwd=vhxy
+You can download it via Baidu Netdisk: (To be uploaded.)

 ---